 Machine learning is an extension of known statistical methodology (Hastie, Tibshirani, and Friedman 2009) that emphasizes high predictive accuracy and generality at the expense of the interpretability of individual parameters.
 The basic statistical mechanics are supplemented by randomization, sorting, and partitioning algorithms, along with the maximization or minimization of summary statistics, in order to best estimate a general model for all data, both sampled and unsampled (Hastie, Tibshirani, and Friedman 2009).
 Machine learning approaches have found use in medical research, epidemiology, economics and automated identification of images such as handwritten zip codes (Hastie, Tibshirani, and Friedman 2009).

-The two major classes of machine learning methods are unsupervised and supervised learning.
+There are two major classes of machine learning methods, unsupervised and supervised learning.
 Unsupervised learning methods are used with unlabeled data where the underlying structure is estimated; they are analogous to clustering and density estimation methods (Kaufman and Rousseeuw 1990).
 Supervised learning methods are used with labeled data where the final output of data is known and the rules for going from input to output are inferred.
 These are analogous to classification and regression models (Breiman et al. 1984).
 Our application of the approaches used in this study illustrates only a sampling of the various methods available for clustering observations and fitting classification models.

 Geometric morphometric approaches to identifying differences in morphological variation between different classes, including cryptic species, mostly have used methods like linear discriminate analysis and canonical variates analysis (P.David Polly 2003; Zelditch, Swiderski, and Sheets 2004; Gaubert et al. 2005; Gündüz et al. 2007; P.David Polly 2007; Francoy et al. 2009; Sztencel-Jabłonka, Jones, and BogdanowicZ 2009; Mitrovski-Bogdanovic et al. 2013).
 Because of their similarity to multivariate approaches like principal components analysis (PCA), these methods are comparatively straightforward ways of understanding the differences in morphology between classes.
 They also benefit from producing results that can be easily visualized, which aids in the interpretation and presentation of data and results.
 Most previous morphometric studies did not assess which amongst a set of alternative classification hypotheses was optimal.
 For example, studies such as those of Caumul and Polly (2005) and P.David Polly (2007) focused on comparing different aspects of morphology and their fidelity to a classification scheme instead of comparing the fidelity of one aspect of morphology to multiple classification schemes.
 In this context, the study of Cardini et al. (2009) is noteworthy because they compared morphological variation in marmots at the population, regional, and species level and determined the fidelity of shape to divisions at each of these levels.

 Here, we used multiple supervised machine learning methods to compare different classification hypotheses.
-These methods provide different advantages for understanding how to classify taxa, as well as the accuracy of the resulting classifications.
+Each of these methods provide different advantages for understanding how to classify taxa, as well as the accuracy of the resulting classifications.
 Although machine learning methods such as neural networks have been applied to studying shape variation (Baylac, Villemant, and Simbolotti 2003; Dobigny et al. 2003; MacLeod 2007; van den Brink and Bokma 2011), including in the context of automated taxon identification and classification of groups, the number of cases remains limited.
 In the current study, we not only consider pure classification accuracy but also use a statistic of classification strength that reflects the rate at which taxa are both accurately and inaccurately classified.